 March 5 to 28, 2010

-Our production of The Sorcerer was dedicated to the memory of long-time company member Warren Loud.
+Our production of The Sorcerer was dedicated to the memory of long-time and founding company member, bass Warren Loud.

 |Stage Directors:||Doug Scholz-Carlson and